 levitation

-Project 4.
-Development of Novel Methods for Rheological Characterization of Biological Materials
+Project 3: Advanced Methods for Rheological Characterization of Biological Materials

-Multiple-particle-tracking microrheology (MPTM) is a noncontact rheological method based on the Stokes-Einstein theory of Brownian motion.
-In this method, spherical particles of small size are suspended (or they can be naturally present) in a quiescent test fluid.
-The trajectories of these particles are recorded by a high-speed camera (attached to a microscope).
-Assuming the particles undergo random motion, the Stokes-Einstein relationship is applied to the mean-square-displacement (MSD) vs. lag time data to determine the rheological properties (shear viscosity, relaxation times, etc.) of the test fluid (Fig. 10).
-A big advantage of this method is it does not introduce significant disturbances to fluid structure during measurement.
-This is extremely important for biological systems because they can be easily activated when interacting with solid surfaces of conventional rheometric systems (including also a micropipette aspiration system).
-If the test fluid has endogenous particles (leukocytes, for examples, has granules that can be tracked), MPTM does not lead to any changes in the fluid properties.
-As a result, this method is well suited for rheological measurements of leukocytes and other living cells and is the only one that can be used to directly measure cellular biomechanics in vivo.
-However, the biggest issue with MPTM is the absence of the theory that adequately describes particles' trajectories.
+Multiple-particle-tracking microrheology (MPTM) is a noncontact method well suited for measurement of local rheological properties of biological materials including circulating cells.
+Here, spherical particles of small size are suspended (or they can be naturally present) in a quiescent sample.
+The trajectories of these particles are recorded by a high-speed camera attached to a microscope.
+Assuming the particles undergo random motion, the Stokes-Einstein relationship is applied to the mean-square-displacement (MSD) vs. lag time data to determine the rheological properties of the sample.
+The biggest issue with MPTM is the absence of the theory that adequately describes particles' trajectories.
 This leads to significant errors in rheological measurements with MPTM, especially when studying living cells.
-First, the Stokes-Einstein theory works only if we neglect hydrodynamic interactions between particles.
-Second, it is very difficult if possible to completely eliminate the deterministic motion of a test fluid during measurement because of thermal convection of the fluid, fluctuations and inclination of the experimental platform, and active transport of particles as, for example, in the case of cytoskeleton remodeling.
-In our laboratory, we conduct MPTM measurements of different biological fluids (hydrogels, cytoskeletal protein solutions, leukocytes) and develop advanced models that account for anomalous diffusion associated with determinstic motion of suspended particles.
-We already showed that our modification of the MPTM leads to the values of shear viscosity of water and dextran solutions that agree much better with with the published data than the values measured by conventional MPTM (Figs. 11 and 12).
-Our overall goal in this subproject is to develop the microrheological method that is able to accurately measure rheology of living cells including changes in rheological properties with cytoskeleton remodeling in activated cells.
+The Stokes-Einstein theory works only if we neglect hydrodynamic interactions between particles.
+Another issue is that it is impossible to completely eliminate the deterministic motion of a test fluid during measurement because of thermal convection of the fluid, fluctuations and inclination of the experimental platform, and active transport of particles as, for example, in the case of cytoskeleton remodeling.
+Our laboratory works on the development of the improved version of MPTM that implements the “deterministic motion cancellation” algorithm in analysis of the experimental datamicr.
+We have conducted microrheological experiments with different fluids (water, dextran-in-water and agarose-in-water solutions) and showed that the deterministic motion cancellation led to the values of the shear viscosity of these solutions that agreed much better with the published data than the values measured by conventional MPTM (Fig. 9).